ChrisRackauckas/Juleps/Find.md

     one can only replace the first one if it supports creating an iterator starting from a given index (on which you can call `first` to get the first match).

+- **Sentinel values in a world where array indices do not necessarily start with 1**:
+    - `findfirst(x, v)` returns 0 if no value matching `v` is found;
+      however, if `x` allows 0 as an index, the meaning of 0 is ambiguous.
+One could return `typemin(Int)` or
+      `minimum(linearindices(x))-1`, but what if `x` starts indexing at `typemin(Int)`?
+    - No matter sentinel value gets returned, the deprecation strategy here is delicate.
+There may be a lot of code that checks the return value and compares it to 0.

 ## General Proposal 1

 The first proposal uses `find` for all-at-once variants, and `search` for iterative